Assistant Professor: Animation

 Required application materials:

-- Cover letter specifically addressing how you meet the minimum and desired qualifications
+- Cover letter specifically addressing how you meet the minimum qualifications

 - Names and contact information for a minimum of three (3) professional references